-The factory supplied auger pin is designed to withstand the high stresses encountered while digging.
+The auger pin supplied with the Hole Digger is designed to withstand the high stresses encountered while digging.
 Use of any other connecting device, including cap screws, bolts, pins, etc., can result in damage to the Hole Digger driveshaft and/or auger drive hub.
 Improper connecting devices can cause property damage and/or personal injury.